Mike Peluso (ice hockey, born 1965): Career statistics

+Personal life

+After retiring, Peluso and his wife, Heather, live in Edina, Minnesota.
+He was named to the Seawolves' hall of fame in 2002.
+He was employed as a scout by the Edmonton Oilers.

 Injury and lawsuit

 On December 18, 1993, while playing for the New Jersey Devils in a game against the Quebec Nordiques, Peluso was injured in a fight against Tony Twist.
 He was diagnosed with a concussion and sat out the next two games before returning to action five days later.
 Despite his continuing to play Peluso suffered a seizure and Dr. Marvin Ruderman allegedly wrote in January 1994 that Peluso: "...should not sustain any further trauma to his head or he will suffer additional seizures and long-lasting brain damage...."
 Because his role with the team was as an enforcer Peluso was expected to both sustain and dole out punishment, or as his lawsuit states: "...he was on the ice to fight."

 Peluso remained on the roster and continued to play for the Devils for much of the next three years, including winning the 1995 Stanley Cup, but recalls overhearing then-trainer Teddy Schuch wonder as to Peluso's health only to be overruled by team doctor Barry Fisher.
 Peluso was later traded to the St. Louis Blues during the 1996–97 NHL season before finishing his professional career with the Calgary Flames the following year.

 In 2012, after years of suffering from seizures, dementia, memory loss, anxiety and depression, Peluso filed for workers' compensation in California, naming the last four teams he had played for in his NHL career (he suited up for the Ottawa Senators prior to sustaining the concussion) as defendants.
 In the filing Peluso alleged that he spent tens of thousands of dollars on medical procedures and medication to alleviate his ailments.
 After several years of litigation Peluso was offered a $325,000 settlement but rejected the offer in August 2017.

 Several months passed with no resolution in the matter and in January 2019 Peluso sued the New Jersey Devils, former general manager Lou Lamoriello and doctors Marvin Ruderman, Len Jaffe and Barry Fisher.
-The suit alleges that Peluso's medical issues resulted from the injury he sustained in 1993, that team owners knew about the damage and hid the severity of the injury from him and the two teams that signed him subsequently.
+The suit alleged that Peluso's medical issues resulted from the injury he sustained in 1993, that team owners knew about the damage and hid the severity of the injury from him and the two teams that signed him subsequently.
+The case was dismissed in August 2019.